 There are several timber species of Phyllostachys, and they can be very hard to tell apart.
 Even the experts will argue whether its a P. bambusoides, P. vivax, P. edulis or P. nigra ‘Henon’.
 Vivax is typically the largest species, sometimes more the 5 inches in girth.
 But each species performs differently in different soils and climates.

-Henon is a subspecies of Black Bamboo, but with greyish-green culms.
+Henon is a subspecies of Black Bamboo, but with grayish-green culms.
 It also goes by the common name Giant Gray Bamboo.

 Some of the most interesting Phyllostachys are the striped cultivars, shown at the top of the article, in the featured image.
 P. aureosulcata ‘Spectabilis’ and P. aura ‘Aureocaulis’ are especially eye-catching.
 The striping is similar, but ‘Spectabilis’ sometimes grows with an exotic zigzag.